 The Consequences of Drug Abuse

-Here, we look at the consequences of drug abuse that are symptoms of a disease, which many battle with all their lives.
-As we learn more about the mind, we find new ways to enhance and agitate it.
+Here, we look at the consequences of drug abuse that are symptoms of the disease, which many battle with all their lives.

 What Alcohol Does to Your System